Altinn/altinn-studio/src/studio/src/designer/frontend/README.md

 ### Lint checks

-1. Navigate to the folder `src/Altinn.Apps/AppFrontend/react`.
-2. Execute `yarn --immutable`.
+1. Execute `yarn --immutable`.
 This step is only nescessary if you have not already done it, or if you change branches.
-3. Execute `yarn run lint`.
+2. Execute `yarn run lint`.

 ### Unit tests

-1. Navigate to the folder `src/Altinn.Apps/AppFrontend/react`.
-2. Execute `yarn --immutable`.
+1. Execute `yarn --immutable`.
 This step is only nescessary if you have not already done it, or if you change branches.
-3. Execute `yarn run test`.
+2. Execute `yarn run test`.